nais/doc/addons/azure-ad.md

 permissions to these, then make sure to re-deploy your application to provision the correct permissions.
 {% endhint %}

+### Owner Access

+In most cases you will not need to manually change things for your application in the Azure Portal as the Azure AD application is automatically configured with sane defaults, with most other common options available to be configured through [`nais.yaml`](../nais-application/reference.md#spec-azure-application).

+Your [team]'s owners will automatically be given owner access to the Azure AD application for most other cases that are not covered.
+Remaining special cases such as extra permissions are handled on a case-by-case basis.

+If you are not registered as an owner in your team, you should either have an existing owner promote you, or request the existing owner(s) to do whatever you may want.
+Access has knowingly been limited to discourage unnecessary privileges being given out to users that do not require them.

 ## Usage

 ### Azure AD for Authentication & Authorization